Life Goes On

 Practice social distancing but not total isolation.

-While the quarantine is in place and we are not meeting, we wanted to give our members and friends another outlet for giving to the church.
+While the quarantine is in various states of being, we wanted to give our members and friends another outlet for giving to the church.
 If you prefer to send it via the U.S. Mail, contact the church office for specific directions.

 You can support the ongoing ministries of Fellowship Baptist Church by contributing financially.
 If you want to give online, just click the "Give" link above.
 You will be taken to a secure link where you can follow the prompts to give a one time or recurring gift.
 Thank you for supporting God's work in this area and around the world.